An editorial · Vol. I · Boca Raton, FL · 2026

 4. Reverse mortgages are a last resort for desperate people.

-Historically, that was how the product was framed — and used.
-The 2026 reality is different.
-72% of HECM borrowers now choose the line-of-credit option rather than a lump sum, signaling strategic rather than crisis use.
-The average borrower age has dropped to 73.8 from 74.9 a year earlier — signaling earlier, more proactive engagement, the same kind the Greens demonstrated at 62.
+Historically, that was how the product was framed — and often used.
+The 2026 reality is shifting.
+A meaningful share of HECM borrowers now choose the line-of-credit option rather than a lump sum, suggesting some borrowers are using the product as a planning tool rather than a crisis tool.
+The Greens' decision at 62 reflects that more proactive approach.
+Whether a HECM fits a specific household depends on the household.

 The fear underneath: Social stigma.
 Desire for dignity.
 Fear of appearing financially failed.